zeitgeistpm/zeitgeist/zeitgeist.md

 Zeitgeist plans to transition to a parachain on the Kusama or Polkadot networks.
-When the transition takes place, validators will no longer be needed to secure the Zeitgeist chain and so the Z8 would cease to have inflation.
+When the transition takes place, validators will no longer be needed to secure the Zeitgeist chain and so the ZGE would cease to have inflation.
 This would mean that for the time that Zeitgeist runs as its own sovereign chain will be the only time that new tokens would be created.
 Additionally, if Zeitgeist were to return to being a sovereign chain after a bout of being a parachain - it would required